bayewuibrahim25/Entertainment/planning.md

 ## *Tools and Resources*
 - *VS Code* – for editing HTML and CSS
 - *GitHub* – for version control and hosting
-- *W3C Validators* – to check for HTML/CSS errors
-- *Unsplash / Pexels* – for royalty-free images
-- *Google Fonts* – for typography options

 ---